vivek09thakur/PASHUPASTRA/README.md

 ## **What Is This?**

 ### **In Simple Business Terms:**
-Think of PASHUPATASTRA as a **"digital conversation starter"** with social media platforms.
+Think of PASHUPASTRA as a **"digital conversation starter"** with social media platforms.
 It helps us understand what algorithms value so we can ethically guide them to show people more helpful, constructive, and positive content.

-**Analogy:** If social media algorithms are like automated radio DJs, PASHUPATASTRA helps us understand their music selection rules so we can suggest more uplifting songs for everyone's playlist.
+**Analogy:** If social media algorithms are like automated radio DJs, PASHUPASTRA helps us understand their music selection rules so we can suggest more uplifting songs for everyone's playlist.

 ## **How It Works: The Visual Flow**